cambricorp/category/README.md

     $post->hasCategory(Category::whereIn('id', [5,6,7)->get());
     ```
     **Rinvex Category** can understand any of the above parameter syntax and interpret it correctly, same for other methods in this package.

 - It's very easy to get all models attached to certain category as follows:
     ```php
     $category = Category::find(1);
     $category->entries(\App\Post::class);
     ```

-- Since **Rinvex Category** is built on top of the effecient nested-sets package [`kalnoy/nestedset`](https://github.com/lazychaser/laravel-nestedset), you can create / update / delete / list categories smoothly without any hassle, and sure it manage all the nested-set stuff automatically for you.
+- Since **Rinvex Category** is built on top of the effecient nested-sets package [`kalnoy/nestedset`](https://github.com/lazychaser/laravel-nestedset), you can list, create, update, and delete categories smoothly without any hassle, and sure it manage all the nested-set stuff automatically for you.

 ## Changelog